NEwertKrocker/git_homework/thoughts.md

 SHOUTOUT
 Shout out to Kyra B, who I've been in three different breakout groups with and who has been very friendly and helpful!

+SESSION THREE ADDITION
+Hey!
+I'm here adding some more thoughts to this file in accordance with the assignment in session three.

+Thought one: Aren't fireflies neat?

+Thought two: I could really go for a donut.

+Thought three: You know I never watched Breaking Bad?
+Just not my cup of tea, I guess.